 - Cause: Dry, sensitive skin.
-It is often associated with allergies.
+It’s often associated with allergies.

 - Home care: Use gentle soap and skin moisturizers on your baby.
 Avoid fabric softeners when washing clothes.
-Give your baby short, warm baths only every 2-3 days to avoid drying out skin.
+Give your baby short, warm baths only every 2 to 3 days to avoid drying out skin.

 Common newborn birthmarks

-Birthmarks are common in babies.
-They are usually harmless and often fade or disappear completely over time.
+Birthmarks are unusual marks on the skin.
+They’re common in babies.
+They’re usually harmless and some fade or disappear over time.

 Salmon patches (also called “stork bites” or “angel kisses”)

 These are mainly found on the back of the neck or between the eyebrows.
-They are just a collection of blood vessels.
+They’re a collection of blood vessels.
 Many fade over a few months.
 Sometimes, especially on the back of the neck, they may never go away completely.

 These smooth, flat, blue-gray marks tend to appear on the lower back or buttocks.
-They are collections of pigment that didn’t make it to the top layer of the skin.
+They’re collections of pigment that didn’t make it to the top layer of the skin.
 They usually fade by school age, but may never disappear completely.
-They are common in dark-skinned babies.
+They’re common in dark-skinned babies.

 These flat, brown marks appear in oval shapes.
 They could get bigger or darker.
-Your baby may get more as they grow up.
+Your baby may get more as he or she grows up.

 These marks are formed by blood vessels that didn’t develop properly.
 They are pink or red at birth but grow into a darker red-purple color.
 They can be large.
 Lighter ones may fade.
 Others could grow bigger, thicker, and darker.